VirtualEngine/Lability/Readme.md

 * Adds __experimental__ support for attaching multiple VHD files to VMs (#99)
   * See Examples\MultipleDiskExample.psd1 for an example
 * Fixes bug checking downloaded resource checksums (#219)
+* Prefixes/suffixes switch names with the environment prefix and/or suffix when defined

 ### v0.11.0